tunequest

 Discovery (2001), Homework (1997) and Human After All (2005).

-At the time, I didn’t have much of an answer for him other than to put the albums in a playlist and just listen to the songs in chronological order since the iPod doesn’t appear to keep track of the year data.
-But in an interesting twist, no sooner had I written the reply than Apple released version 1.3 of the firmware for 5G iPods, which after some further discussion, yielded this trick:
+At the time, I didn’t have much of an answer for him other than to put the albums in a playlist and just listen to the songs in chronological order.
+But in an interesting twist, the pixels in that reply were barely dry before Apple released version 1.3 of the firmware for 5G iPods.
+After some further discussion, this trick was discovered:

 The most noticeable change in firmware 1.3 is the application of iTunes’ “smart sorting” (ignoring “a” “an” and “the”), including recognition of iTunes’ custom “Sort Fields” (Sort Album, Sort Composer), for Album and Composer.
 The Sort fields allow you to enter any text that you want and iTunes/iPod will use that to order the list of items, while displaying the text from the actual field.